 · Implemented 5-year program strategic plan to provide financial security to program, align Human Resource practices with current laws and best practices, and collaborate with Board of Directors on oversight.

-· PTSA- representative and helped facilitate collaborations with Parents and school- raised 30k for new playground; 50k for new buses and started savings for schools future needs
+· PTSA- representative and helped facilitate collaborations with Parents and school- raised 30k for a new playground; 50k for new buses and started savings for schools future needs

-· Supervised 40 teachers, admin staff, drivers and volunteers
+· Supervised 40 teachers, admin staff, drivers, and volunteers

 Target Corporation, McKinney, TX 2007-2010

 Executive, Human Resource Manager (HR-Executive Team Leader) -Oversee 65 million dollar Super Target daily human resource functions.
-Provide daily leadership to executive team by aligning corporate goals with human resource goals.
-Led employee relations in multi-store setting (13 General and Super Target Stores) by providing training, termination review and technical support- over 2500 employees
+Provide daily leadership to the executive team by aligning corporate goals with human resource goals.
+Led employee relations in multi-store setting (13 General and Super Target Stores) by providing training, termination review, and technical support- over 2500 employees

-· Supported opening of three super Targets through staffing, on-boarding to training and retention.
+· Supported opening of three super Targets through staffing, on-boarding to training, and retention.

 · Decreased turnover by 50% in one year